 Students also benefit from the experience of working side-by-side with faculty members in actual veterinary settings in Pomona.
 And while the program does give emphasis to the fundamentals of anatomy, physiology, chemistry, and biology, it is not intended to be a pre-veterinary program.

-Graduates of our Pomona Veterinary Technology college should have the skills and the confidence to:
+Graduates of our Pomona Veterinary Technology program should have the skills and the confidence to:

 - Take the State Board Examination to become a Registered Veterinary Technician*